Japanese Beetles Control in New Jersey

 Spotted Lanternfly Update: What You Need To Know

 Invasive species are a serious problem impacting rural and urban landscapes throughout the country.
 Whether it’s iguanas in South Florida or Japanese green crabs on Cape Cod, invasive species wreak havoc on local ecosystems.
 They can effectively compete with, crowd, out, or kill native species changing habitats forever.
 On the East Coast, the spotted lanternfly is an invasive species that is again making headlines.
-New Jersey and Pennsylvania have placed dozens of counties (34 in Pennsylvania, 13 in New Jersey) under agricultural quarantine due to infestation.
-As of 2021, these invasive pests have also been spotted in Vermont, Rhode Island, New York, Virginia, Ohio, and as far west as Indiana.
+New Jersey and Pennsylvania have placed dozens of counties under agricultural quarantine due to infestation.
+These invasive pests have also been spotted in Vermont, Rhode Island, New York, Virginia, Ohio, and as far west as Indiana.

 Read More »